Kalpana-Goel/debugging-in-d8/README.md

 - Explain why? if you have a piece of content and if you want to make a change in the node or block twig template, to display the changes then you would need to clear the cache all the time if you don't want to do that then disable render cache.
+- Render caching enable by default to speed up page load
+- Since we are talking about twig templates, lets talk about debugging in Twig

 ## Twig debugging
 Note:
-- Drupal8 uses Twig as its templating engine so let's talk about debugging in Twig
+- Drupal8 uses Twig as its templating engine
-- services.yml
+- services.yml (turn on settings for enabling twig debugging is in services.yml)
 - if not cp sites/default/default.services.yml to services.yml

-## parameters:
+## How to enable debugging
+ <code>parameters:
   twig.config:
-    debug: true
+    debug: true </code>
 Note:
 - enable twig debugging